Published on: 11/1/18

 Do you want to know more about CBD and anxiety?

 CBD Oil for Sleep and Chronic pain

-CBD for PTSD Allows for Better Sleep
+CBD for PTSD Allows For Better Sleep

-In a case report on a 10-year old girl suffering from PTSD, a trial of cannabidiol oil resulted in a maintained decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep.
+In a case report on a 10-year old girl suffering from PTSD, a trial of cannabidiol oil resulted in a decrease in anxiety.
+In addition to this, the girl experienced a steady improvement in both the quality and quantity of her sleep.